nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 ---
-path: '/posts/react-rxjs-pagination'
+path: '/posts/react-hooks-rxjs'
-date: '2021-04-27'
+date: '2021-05-04'
 title: 'React Hooks Are Not Reactive Programming'
 published: true
 tags: ['web development', 'react', 'frontend']
 banner: './react-rxjs-pagination-banner.jpg'
-description: 'Build a reusable pagination with React an RxJS for filtering and sorting dynamic data'
+description: "Here's why React Hooks are not reactive programming and how you can use RxJS knowledge from Angular in React"
 ---

-Recently I've increasingly started working with React which is a nice change of scenery.
-I've had to learn quite a few things about the framework while I was able to re-use basic web development skills (HTML, (S)CSS, JavaScript/TypeScript) and transfer some concepts like component-orientation.
+I've increasingly started working with React which is a nice change of scenery.
+I've had to learn quite a few things about the framework while I was able to re-use basic web development skills (HTML, (S)CSS, JavaScript/TypeScript) and transfer concepts like component-orientation.
 Glancing at React hooks I also hoped to profit off of my experience with reactive programming - but that didn't really turn out to be the case and here's why.

 Using Angular made me learn RxJS and its underlying concept of observables.
 The nice thing here is that RxJS and reactive programming in general is fundamentally decoupled from any framework - it's a generic paradigm that you can apply in all sorts of domains where you're dealing with asynchronous problems.